 Click Save changes.

 To remove the signature from the employee, click the three-dot icon of the relevant signature and select Unassign.
+Remember that an employee must always keep a primary signature, so if Unassign does nothing, assign another signature as the primary first.

 Previewing signatures